rifmj/protofolio/docs/reference/troubleshooting.md

 pub struct MyOp;
 ```

-## Runtime Errors
+## Runtime Scenarios ⚡

 ### Panic: "Message 'X' references channel 'Y' which is not declared"

-**Problem**: Channel validation failed at runtime (should be caught at compile time, but can happen with macro ordering issues).
+**Scenario**: Channel validation occurred at runtime (typically caught at compile time, but can occur with macro ordering).

 **Solution**:
 1. Ensure the channel is listed in `channels(...)`